Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 > GigShield strictly excludes coverage for: vehicle repairs, bike maintenance, fuel costs, medical expenses, accident compensation, health insurance, life insurance, platform-side demand fluctuations, traffic congestion, technical issues with the delivery app, and any event not independently verifiable through a government or accredited third-party data source.
 >
 > All coverage is limited exclusively to verified external environmental and government-declared civic disruptions that directly prevent outdoor delivery work and cause loss of income.

+This exclusion boundary is by design — it keeps GigShield compliant, financially sustainable, and operationally simple.

 ---